LAYERED CHRISTMAS ANGEL

 Choose a mat with enough space to place the piece without overlapping.
 As shown above, I moved one side piece to mat 8.
 I then moved the other side piece to mat 9.

 Set Base Material.
-I’ve found with the Recollections Paper from Michael’s, I can use the Light Cardstock setting on my Maker with perfect results.
-I always recommend doing a small test cut of your material to determine what works best for your base material, blade, and machine.
+With the Recollections Paper from Michael’s, I can use the Light Cardstock setting on my Maker with perfect results.
+I recommend doing a small test cut of your material to determine what works best for your base material, blade, and machine.

 If you’re using a Maker but don’t have a scoring wheel, you can select the Edit Tools link to change from the scoring wheel to the scoring stylus.